NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

    ```
    The training will produce a FastPitch model capable of generating mel-spectrograms from raw text.
    It will be serialized as a single `.pt` checkpoint file, along with a series of intermediate checkpoints.
+   The script is configured for 8x GPU with 16GB of memory.
+Consult [Training process](#training-process) and [example configs](#-training-performance-benchmark) to adjust to a different configuration.

 5. Start validation/evaluation.